Barnard Castle | Stockton-on-Tees

 Which drops do you recommend before microsuction?

-There are many different products on the market claiming to be the best at softening, dissolving and dissipating wax.
-In our experience, olive oil ear drops purchased from a pharmacy will work best.
+There are many different products on the market claiming to be the best at softening, dissolving, and dissipating ear wax.
+In our experience, olive oil ear drops, purchased from a pharmacy, will work best.

 Ready to take the next step?